 I suffer from Misophonia, a debilitating audio processing condition which causes an immediate fight or flight response.
-Suffers can be triggered by many different sounds, some more common triggers are mouth sounds including (but not limited to) eating/mouth sounds, snapping, clicking, tapping, whistling, etc. In this article, I will be addressing just a couple of specific trigger sounds that seem to be quite prevalent in commercials.
+Sufferers can be triggered by many different sounds; some more common triggers are mouth sounds, including (but not limited to) eating sounds, snapping, clicking, tapping, whistling, etc. In this article, I will be addressing just a couple of specific trigger sounds that seem to be quite prevalent in commercials.
 People with Misophonia can become irate, enraged, or even panicked when they hear their trigger sounds.
 Sometimes the sounds cause physical pain.
 Levels of the Misophonia reaction can vary greatly and can be quite extreme.

 Snyder’s Pretzels has a commercial depicting a conference call and one of the idiots on the call is crunching on pretzels without any consideration for everyone else on the phone.
 WHY??
 What is the purpose of that?
 You can simply advertise that the pretzels are crunchy, we do not need to HEAR the crunch, believe me!
 The same applies to the many other chip/snack companies.
 Is it so difficult to omit the poorly mannered people masticating handfuls of chips or talking with food in their mouth?
 Triggers aside, this behavior is offensive!
 What a wonderful lesson for our children!